nicomo/nicolasmorin/content/xbr.md

 title = "XBR"
 menu = "main"
-description = "A Christine Brooke-Rose Bibliography"

-feature_image = "/img/xbr_portrait.jpg"
+description = "A Christine Brooke-Rose Bibliography" feature_image = "/img/xbr_portrait.jpg"
 +++

-Portrait of XBR by [Alexa Brunet / Transit](http://www.alexabrunet.com)

 ## A Christine Brooke-Rose bibliography

-[The Guardian obituary](http://www.theguardian.com/books/2012/mar/23/christine-brooke-rose1) of Christine Brooke-Rose is still the best very short introduction, I think.
-It talks about the &ldquo;marvellously playful and difficult novelist Christine Brooke-Rose&rdquo;.
+[The Guardian obituary](http://www.theguardian.com/books/2012/mar/23/christine-brooke-rose1) of Christine Brooke-Rose is still the best very short introduction, I think.<!--more--> It talks about the &ldquo;marvellously playful and difficult novelist Christine Brooke-Rose&rdquo;.
 She was a literary critic, an essayist, a novelist, a teacher who lived mainly in the UK and France.<br />
 Her books are published mainly by [Carcanet](http://www.carcanet.co.uk/cgi-bin/indexer?owner_id=83).

 A [Christine Brooke-Rose society](http://christinebrookerose.org/about-the-society) was launched in 2015 but so far it has a very light footprint online.

 You can [download this bibliography](/files/xbr_biblio.ris) as a .RIS file.
 It was _last updated Feb.
 2018_

+Portrait of XBR by [Alexa Brunet / Transit](http://www.alexabrunet.com)

 ***